jasongoff/cloudresumechallenge/create-org.md

 ```
 aws cloudformation delete-stack --stack-name cloud-resume-iam
 ```
  OK then.
-Google-Fu drew a blank on how to create SSO Groups with CFTs, so back to the console for those.
+Google-Fu drew a blank on how to create SSO Groups and Users with CFTs, so back to the console for those.

 ---
 ## Information Gathered for step 4.